billgec/Adhan/README.md

 - select which days to play adhan
 - prayer helper (step by step with virtual imam)
 - automatic location reader
+- how many rakkat
+- qibla direction
+- instructions for prayer